 - The selection of materials for the library is delegated to the Library Director and other qualified staff.
-We consider reviews in professional journals, reputable bibliographies and booklists, the advice of experts in various fields and the suggestions of library patrons.
+We consider reviews in professional journals, reputable bibliographies and booklists, and the advice of experts in various fields,

 - Factors that are considered in the selection of new acquisitions are: appropriateness to the needs and interests of library users and local community; timeliness and accuracy of information; quality of presentation; contribution to existing collection; literary excellence; budgetary limitations.

 - Materials may be withdrawn from the collection if at any time they no longer meet the stated selection criteria, i.e., they are damaged, of obsolete information or format, or no longer of interest to the library community as shown by circulation transactions.
 Withdrawn materials are disposed of at the discretion of the Board of Trustees.